anthonydwan/test-blog/README.md

-# Website
+# Test Blog

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+My intention is to familiarise myself with the use of docusaurus and hope to contribute to the open source project.

 ### Installation